joshuagamboa/mcp-supabase-diff-doc/AUGMENT_INTEGRATION.md

 2. Fill in the MCP server configuration fields:
    - **Name**: `Supabase Schema Tracker`
-   - **Command**: `node /path/to/mcp-supabase-diff-doc/mcp/server.js`
+   - **Command**: `/opt/homebrew/bin/node /Users/jpg/Coding/mcp-supabase-diff-doc/mcp/server.js`
-     - Replace `/path/to` with the actual path to your project
+     - Use the full path to both node and your server.js file
-     - For example: `node /Users/jpg/Coding/mcp-supabase-diff-doc/mcp/server.js`
+     - Adjust the paths based on your system

 3. Add Environment Variables (click "Add" button for each):
    - `DB_HOST` = `localhost`